-Research finds that parent-child closeness supports kids’ emotional stability and well-being.
-This gets tricky as teens tend to avoid opening up to their parents.
-And, parents inadvertently do and say things that shut down communication with their kids.
+Research indicates that parent-child closeness fosters children’s emotional stability and well-being.
+This can be tricky, as teens tend to avoid opening up to their parents.
+And parents inadvertently do and say things that shut down communication with their kids.

 What do parents say that shuts down communication?